ChenyiHU-233/Generative_AI_Research_47640942/README.md

 # Generative_AI_Research_47640942
-This is the repo for REIT 6811
+Hello, this is the repo for REIT 6811 tutorial 6.